xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 # Conclusions
 UI/UX is one of the most important things in a mobile app.
-Material has some guides to help improve that and it also allows to have consistency wit other apps on the same platform.
+Material has some guides to help improve that and it also allows to have consistency with other apps on the same platform.
-Themes allow for consistency throughout our own application, especially if you define it at the beginning, just by applying minor configurations.
+Themes allow for consistency throughout an application, especially if you define it at the beginning, just by applying minor configurations.
-However, we saw that the Material theme is not really all that flexible, and if designers don't stick 100% to the their guidelines, you may be in trouble as you may now have a mix of Material and other theme not really related to it.
+However, we saw that Material theme is not really all that flexible, and if designers don't stick 100% to the their guidelines, you may be in trouble as you may now have a mix of Material and other theme not really related to it.
 In this post we presented some ideas to avoid these issues, a way to extend the Material theme while making it flexible, and the most important thing, adaptable to your product.
-[The code in this blog should be useful for most application, I recommend you check the full implementation on GitHub], and adapt the general ideas to your specific use case.
+[The code in this blog should be useful for most applications, but I recommend you check out the full implementation on GitHub], and adapt the general ideas to your specific use case.
 ​

 [Android's themes documentation]: https://developer.android.com/guide/topics/ui/look-and-feel/themes